-‘LSD’ Drug Could Help Relieve The Symptoms Of Mental Disorders, A New Study Says
+LSD Drug Could Help Relieve The Symptoms Of Mental Disorders, A New Study Says

 — Daily Grail (@DailyGrail) March 5, 2018

-Atasoy said that they applied a new analysis, harmonic decoding of fMRI data that looks at neural activity in a new way; as a combination of harmonic waves in the brain that they call “connectome harmonics.”
+Atasoy said that they applied a new analysis; a harmonic decoding of fMRI data that looks at neural activity as a combination of harmonic waves in the brain that they call “connectome harmonics.”
 She further explained that the connectome harmonics they used to decode brain activity are universal harmonic waves.
 These include sound waves that occur within a musical instrument.
 However, they are adapted to the anatomy of the brain such as to the human connectome, according to Atasoy.

 The results of the study showed that the participants’ brain showed a harmony of functional waves in different regions that were not at random.
-They became connected to the other areas that they usually do not relate.
+They became connected to the other areas that usually do not relate.
 The brain also experienced a reorganizational process that relieved the symptoms of mental illness.